 The two main categories within Attribution Theory include external factors (money, weather, etc.) and internal factors (personal beliefs, insecurities, etc.)

-Attribution looks at the ways that we observe and make judgements about the behavior of others.
-Self-perception theory looks at the ways that we observe and make judgements about our behavior.
+Attribution looks at the ways that we observe and make judgments about the behavior of others.
+Self-perception theory looks at the ways that we observe and make judgments about our behavior.
 And the way that we perceive ourselves is crucial to the goals we set, our mental health, and how our life plays out.

 Social Identity Theory